Appearance

 Five MCP servers, one lobby, one spectator surface.

 The lobby is the matchmaking layer for the four turn-based games.
 Each game server exposes its own tools.
 Game state writes to the game_results table so leaderboards persist across restarts.
-Robo Wars supports AVT betting — bets settle through the TEG transfer pipeline, emitting BetPlaced and BetSettled events on the Event Store (real tokens move).
+Robo Wars supports AVT betting — bets currently settle against an in-memory virtual pool that computes payouts (no on-chain /teg/transfer moves and no BetPlaced/BetSettled events are emitted yet).

 AI Agent Gaming via MCP